 This idea originated early in the 1900's when there was little refrigeration and no food safety programs - eating shellfish in the warmer months of the year wasn't a good idea.
 Thanks to modern testing, improved farming and processing methods, and government approved food safety programs, shellfish are now available 12 months of the year.

 Do you really eat oysters raw?

 We do, they are sweet and refreshing!
 West coast oysters are in the peak season from October - May, and they spend the warmer summer months focusing their energy on spawning and then fattening up for their winter hybernation.
 With all foods of animal origin (including beef, eggs, fish, lamb, poultry and shellfish), cooking reduces the risk of food borne illness.
 Persons with certain medical conditions may be at higher risk if these foods are consumed raw or under cooked.

 Where do baby oysters come from?

 From adult oysters.
-In our case, because we're farmers, we grow baby oysters in our hatchery and rear them in our shellfish nursery until ready for planting.
+In our case, because we're farmers, we grow baby oysters in our hatchery and rear them in our floating shellfish nursery until ready for planting.
 In the wild, oysters release gametes, that is eggs and sperm, into the water when the conditions are right.
 Oysters can spawn this way several times in a single spawning season.
 Once the gametes are released into the sea around the parents, fertilization can occur between swimming sperm and free drifting eggs.
 Obviously, timing is of the essence, and fertilization occurs within about 15 hours.
-Larval development follows, and about 17-22 days later, the eyed larvae can settle, metamorphose, and grow into mature oysters.
-Very few baby oysters make it in the wild, so farming is the only reliable supply of seed animals here in BC.
+Larval development follows and about 17-22 days later the eyed larvae can settle, metamorphose, and grow into mature oysters.
+Very few baby oysters make it in the wild, just one in 80million, so farming is the only reliable and sustainable method of producing shellfish in BC waters.

-What do baby oysters eat, and how do they eat it?
+What do oysters eat, and how do they eat it?